amey379/Portfolio/ProductSCD_and_Audit_Implementation/README.md

 ## Problem Statement

-This project involves implementing Slowly Changing Dimensions type 1, 2 and 3 for movies, actors and directors data from json files.
+This project involves implementing Slowly Changing Dimensions type 1, 2 and 3 for products history from csv files.
 Futher implement audit columns and generate logs for all processes.

 ## Skills:
 - Data Profiling